Edinburgh / Attractions / Old Town & The Royal Mile

 Edinburgh Royal Mile

-Old Town is the old center of Edinburgh whose most famous street is The Royal Mile, which runs from Edinburgh Castle to the Palace of Holyroodhouse.
+Old Town is the old center of Edinburgh whose most famous street is The Royal Mile ('Golden Mile').
+The main street runs from Edinburgh Castle to the Palace of Holyroodhouse.

 Info & Tours Edinburgh Royal Mile